ananthakumaran/paisa/docs/getting-started/installation.md

       necessary certificates.
 I can't justify spending that much for an app that doesn't generate any income.
 Unfortunately, as a result, you would have to jump through hoops to get it working.

+[^2]: As the name implies, these are 3rd party hosting solutions
+    operated by independent companies.
+I may receive affiliate compensation for linking to their websites.